Lahti-University-of-Technology/full-stack-course/material/course-project-how-to.md

 ---

+## Weeks 37–40: Persistence layer

+Every project needs to explain where its data lives.
+Start with a **Data Flow Diagram (DFD)**, then document the form of persistence your app uses.

+### Step 1: Make a DFD (required for all projects)
+- Show how data moves: User → UI → API → storage or external service → back.
+- Include one unhappy path (e.g. validation error).
+- Add the diagram to `/docs/DATA_MODEL.md`.

+### Step 2: Document your persistence
+Your DFD will reveal one of three cases:

+#### Case A: Database (SQL or NoSQL)
+- If relational (Supabase/Postgres): draw an **ERD** with tables, keys, and relationships.
+- If document (MongoDB): write small **example documents** for each main collection.
+- Add a short note on any key constraints or indexes.

+#### Case B: External API only
+- If your app doesn’t store data itself, list the **external APIs** you depend on.
+- For each, include:
+  - the endpoints you will call,
+  - what data comes back (shape of the response),
+  - any errors you must handle.

+#### Case C: Frontend-only storage
+- If you use localStorage, IndexedDB, or in-memory state as persistence:
+  - List what you store (keys and value shape).
+  - Note how long it lasts (session, until cleared, etc.).
+  - Explain why local storage is enough for your project.

+### Step 3: Link to your API
+For at least one core resource, describe how data flows end-to-end:
+- UI input → storage/API → response → UI update.
+Write this in 5–8 lines of text inside `/docs/PERSISTENCE.md`.

+---

+**Deliverables**
+- `/docs/DATA_MODEL.md` — your DFD.
+- `/docs/PERSISTENCE.md` — one of:
+  - ERD or document schema (if DB),
+  - API notes (if external API),
+  - local storage notes (if frontend-only).

+---

 ## Week 38–40: Architecture document

 Now move from thinking about *data* to thinking about the *system as a whole*.
 Architecture describes the **big pieces** of your application, how they connect, and how users and data flow through them.